.contact – gTLD (Generic Top-Level Domain)

 Here are the new discussions that caught my eye in the domain community today:

-The Appraisal of CellCoder.com – That’s an interesting looking nine-letter, two-word, brandable, .com domain, but is it good enough to have any liquid value in today’s market?
+The Appraisal of SoftPassport.com – That’s an interesting looking 12-letter, two-word, .com domain, but is it good enough to have some liquid value in today’s market?
 What would you appraise it for?

-Reap.co sold for $19,888 – That’s not a bad domain name sales report for a four-letter, dictionary-word, generic, .co, ccTLD domain name for five-figures.
+ViaBuy.com sold for $9,250 – That’s not a bad domain name sales report for a six-letter, two-word, .com domain for a high-four-figures.
 Do you think it should have sold for more or less than what it sold for?

 Comments (2)